linh-vup/pho-gallery-react/README.md

 # New Things Learned/Used

-- Dall-E seems to be skewed towards depicting Southern style pho
+- Dall-E seems to be skewed towards depicting southern style phở (I 1000% believe northern style phở is better)
 - Linking google fonts in HTML rather than importing into css (https://sia.codes/posts/making-google-fonts-faster/)
 - Using CSS `text-rendering` property
 - Using `-webkit-fill-available` for the `height` property of the `<img>` element for a better cover fit